andras-tim/my-ip/README.md

-# my-ip
+# My IP
-Yet another "get my IP" stuff w/ Flask and uWSGI
+This is a yet another "get my IP" stuff w/ Flask and uWSGI